HIV and AIDS

 Anyone can get HIV if they engage in certain activities.
 You may have a higher risk of getting HIV if you:

 Have unprotected sex.
 This means vaginal or anal intercourse without a condom or oral sex without a latex barrier with a person infected with HIV.

 Share needles to inject drugs or steroids with an infected person.
 The disease can also be transmitted by dirty needles used to make a tattoo or in body piercing.

 Receive a blood transfusion from an infected person.
 This is very unlikely in the U.S. and Western Europe, where all blood is tested for HIV infection.

 Are born to a mother with HIV infection.
 A baby can also get HIV from the breast milk of an infected woman.

 If you fall into any of the categories above, you should be tested for HIV.
 In fact, the U.S. Preventive Services Task Force (USPSTF) recommends that everyone ages 15 to 65 should be tested, as well as all pregnant women.

 Health care workers are at risk on the job and should take special precautions.
-Some health care workers have become infected after being stuck with needles containing HIV-infected blood or less frequently, after infected blood comes into contact with an open cut or through splashes into the worker's eyes or inside their nose.
+Some health care workers have become infected after being stuck with needles containing HIV-infected blood, or less frequently, after infected blood comes into contact with an open cut or through splashes into the worker's eyes or inside his or her nose.